 This is not the only difficulty.
 Krantz's proof is essentially the same as that of the boundedness of singular integral operator (i.e., the Calder\'on--Zygmund theory) on $H^p$ spaces, which has been well established.
 However, when move to the product settings, an example of Journ\'e (see \cite{Journe_Multiparameter_case}) reveals that the Calder\'on--Zygmund theory on $H^p_{\rm{prod}}(\R^2)$ and $H^p_{\rm{prod}}(\R^3)$ are different.

 Nevertheless, there are still ways to circumvent these difficulties.
 In this paper, we show that, if we examine $H^p_{\rm{prod}}$ from the vector-valued point of view, then the $H^p_{\rm{prod}}\mapsto H^q_{\rm{prod}}$ boundedness can be easily established.
-Moreover, we do not need to resort any deep theory of $H^p_{\rm{prod}}$ (except its definition). \begin{thm} Let $I_{(\alpha,d)}$ be the product form of the fractional integral operator.
+Moreover, we do not need to resort deep results of $H^p_{\rm{prod}}$. \begin{thm} Let $I_{(\alpha,d)}$ be the product form of the fractional integral operator.
 We have the Hardy--Littlewood--Sobolev inequality in product form:

-as long as $0<p<q<\infty$. \end{thm} Also, based on the same technique, new easier (both conceptually and technically) proofs of the main results of a recent paper \cite{Dyachenko--Nursultanov--Tikhonov--Weisz} by Dyachenko, Nursultanov, Tikhonov and Weisz are obtained.
+as long as $0<p<q<\infty$. \end{thm} Also, based on the same technique, we obtain shorter (both conceptually and technically) proofs of the main results of a recent paper \cite{Dyachenko--Nursultanov--Tikhonov--Weisz} by Dyachenko, Nursultanov, Tikhonov and Weisz.
 An example is the $H^p_{\rm{prod}}$ Hardy--Littlewood inequality

 This is a parallel result of the classical $H^p$ Hardy--Littlewood inequality